-Gulf Atlantic Resident Research Conference
+Gulf Atlantic Resident Research Conference (GARRC)

-2012 - We are very proud of the residents that recently presented at the Gulf Atlantic Resident Research Conference in Puerto Rico (April 2012).
+2012 - We are very proud of the residents that presented at the GARRC in Puerto Rico, April 2012.
 They did an amazing job.
-Special thanks to Dr. Mike Olympio who facilitated their involvement and provided mentoring and to Dr. Nick Sparler who won SECOND PLACE. photo left to right; Dr. Sparler, Dr. Peacock, Dr. Thomas, Dr. Clover.
+Special thanks to Dr. Mike Olympio who facilitated their involvement and provided mentoring and to Dr. Nick Sparler who won SECOND PLACE for his presentation, 'Video Laryngoscopy: An Excellent View But Can't Intubate a Few" with Dr. Yvon Bryan. photo left to right; Dr. Sparler, Dr. Peacock, Dr. Thomas, Dr. Clover.
 Dr. Palliser not pictured.

 2011 - Congratulations to Dr. Jennifer Stanislaus (CA-1), Dr. Blake Stevenson (CA-2), Dr. Peter Rivera (CA-1), and Dr. Brian Kornrumpf (CA-1) for excellent presentations at the Gulf Atlantic Resident Research Conference in Orlando (april 2011).
 We are very proud of them as they represented us!

 congratulations to Dr. Brian Kornrumpf for his FIRST PLACE AWARD for Original